|Image description: Individually wrapped fortune cookies.|

 If your soul burns to write.
 Write.
 Don't wait for the opportunity to be perfect or that one obstacle to go away or the time when work isn't going to be so rough or the kids to go to school or the planets to align or to get that snazzy laptop or when you can dig out the old sewing room and make it into an office.
 Find some time and space and write.
 Because one thing you absolutely positively unequivocally do not have an endless supply of is tomorrows.
 It's later than you think.

 Navigating getting paid is the fish fork of the art world.
-And the bourgeois anesthetized art world that it creates, afraid to acknowledge that art is work, and artists don't all have trust funds and rich husbands, suffers for its lack of voices.
+And the bourgeois anesthetized art world that it creates, afraid to acknowledge that art is work, and artists don't all have trust funds and rich spouses, suffers for its lack of voices.

 If you write, you're a writer.
 That's the part that changes your life.
 That's the part that opens up your world.
 That's the part that makes a difference.
 That's the art and the catharsis.
 That's the part that makes you feel whole when the bottom falls out–as it will do because life is kind of like that.
 If you write unpaid, unread, in your room for the sheer joy of it, ferreting your pages into the back of a drawer....
 YOU.
 ARE.
 A. WRITER.
 Everything else is just frosting.